Vojlovica, Pančevo: History

 Bronze Age graves of south Russian steppe nomads was found in the village.

-In period between 1856 and 1869, the Habsburg monarchy started a project of colonization of an uninhabited area of 154790 acre of land near the Danube River.
-That area reaches across the three municipalities; the municipality of Titel, the municipality of Pančevo and the municipality of Kovin.
+Between 1856 and 1869, the Habsburg monarchy started a project of colonization of an uninhabited area of 154790 acre of land near the Danube River.
+That area reaches across the three municipalities: the municipality of Titel, the municipality of Pančevo and the municipality of Kovin.
 The area was known under the name of Marianfeld / Máriaföld.

 Seven villages were founded in the area.
 In Titel and Pančevo, four villages were founded: Königsdorf, Gisellaheim, Eisemhaim and Rudolfsgnad.
 In Pančevo and Kovin, three villages were founded: Marienfeld (Vojlovica), Ivanovo and Đurđevo.
 The total number of settlers for this project was 8,638.
 The settlers were of German, Hungarian, Slovak and Bulgarian origin.

-A problem started after a large flood of the river Danube in year 1869, and continued floods in 1870, 1871 and 1876, when the flood reached its peak and destroyed all of the villages.
+A problem started after a large flood of the river Danube in 1869, and continued floods in 1870, 1871 and 1876, when the flood reached its peak and destroyed all of the villages.
 The village's population abandoned their habitats and moved to safer places.
 In 1883, the population of Marienfeld, jointly with 200 Székely families from Andrásfalva (Székelys of Bukovina), moved to the location, on that time known under the name Vojlovica Forest, between Pančevo and Starčevo.
 The new village was founded under name Hertelendyfalva.

 The new founded village accommodated the population which contained three different nationalities: Hungarians, Slovaks and Germans.
 The village had three streets, each nationality got one.
 In the beginning, the population survived by working on river dam during the summer and in the forest in the winter.
 During the following years when they got more agricultural land, the population started to sell their farm products in the town, and became one of the main income factors.

-On 21 September 1902 a Reformated church was erected, where Tomka Károly became the first priest.
+On 21 September 1902, a Reformed church was erected, where Tomka Károly became the first priest.
 In this newly founded church, all treasured documents and data (which had been brought from Andrasfalva in 1883) are kept.

-Ethnic groups
+Ethnic groups and religion

 In the 1971 census, the last census before settlement was united with Pančevo, population of Vojlovica was mixed with a Hungarian plurality.
 Today, population of Vojlovica is about 8,500, with a mix of Serbs, Hungarians and Slovaks.

+The number and proportions of the ethnic population of the village between 1880 and 1921:

+Confessional number of population and proportions of villages between 1880 and 1921: